-The existing horizontal ventilation pipes beneath the slab would be utilized.
-Figure 4 shows the locations of the 4-inch diameter perforated PVC lines that were placed in a 1 ft. thickness of gravel beneath the slab.
-The lines would rise vertically from each of the 8 riser locations shown in Figure 4 to the ceiling and be directed to one or more locations for connection to an exhaust fan(s) that would vent outside the building.
-The fan(s) would be located outside the building to prevent contamination in the event of a fan leak.
-The final exhaust point(s) would be located above the roof elevation to prevent contamination from entering the building.
+An on-site sub-slab depressurization system will consist of connecting the existing horizontal ventilation pipes beneath the slab to small draft fans that will exhaust the vapor beneath the slab to outside the building.
+The ventilation pipes consist of 4-inch diameter perforated PVC lines that were placed in a 1 ft. thickness of gravel beneath the slab.
+The lines will rise vertically from each of the 8 riser locations to the ceiling and individual or combined risers will be connected to an exhaust fan that will vent outside the building.
+The final exhaust points would be located above the roof elevation to prevent contamination from entering the building.
 Each extraction line would have a vacuum gauge to confirm negative pressure in the line and a manual valve to isolate the line.
 Based on ventilating approximately 8,600 square feet at a 2 ft. depth, a 40 percent gravel and soil void fraction, and removal of one void volume per day, a total of approximately 7,000 cubic feet of sub-slab air would need to be removed per day, or approximately 5 cubic feet per minute.
-The fan and discharge configurations would have to be determined during design.
-Preliminary analysis indicates that explosionproof fans would not be required, based on the maximum soil vapor concentrations measured to date.
-The need for vapor phase activated carbon prior to discharge to the atmosphere would have to be determined during design.
-Monthly inspections would be performed to observe operations.
-Semi-annual vapor samples on the influent and to the fan(s) and carbon unit effluent would be analyzed.
+The fan and discharge configurations will be determined during design.
+Preliminary analysis indicates that explosion-proof fans would not be required, based on the maximum soil vapor concentrations measured to date.
+The need for vapor phase activated carbon prior to discharge to the atmosphere will have to be determined during design.
+Monthly inspections will be performed to observe operations.
+Semi-annual vapor samples on the influent and to the fan(s) and carbon unit effluent will be analyzed.